Top Priorities for IT Application Strategies in 2025 Revealed: Insights from Info-Tech Research Group's Annual Report

 News provided byInfo-Tech Research Group

-TORONTO, Jan.
-28, 2025 /PRNewswire/ - With the pace of technological advancement continuing to accelerate exponentially, Info-Tech Research Group has published its Applications Priorities 2025 report, detailing key priorities and challenges shaping the future of IT application strategies.
+SYDNEY, Jan.
+29, 2025 /PRNewswire/ -- With the pace of technological advancement continuing to accelerate exponentially, Info-Tech Research Group has published its Applications Priorities 2025 report, detailing key priorities and challenges shaping the future of IT application strategies.
 The global research and advisory firm's report identifies five critical priorities that IT leaders need to address to remain adaptive and resilient in an increasingly dynamic and competitive environment.
-These priorities include delivering engaging digital products, optimizing platform management, democratizing AI, enabling broad data access, and driving end-to-end business process optimization.
+These priorities include delivering engaging digital products, optimising platform management, democratising AI, enabling broad data access, and driving end-to-end business process optimisation.

-"Applications are no longer just tools—they're strategic enablers," says Andrew Kum-Seun, Research Director at Info-Tech Research Group and lead author of the report.
-"Organizations must align their application strategies with business objectives to ensure they deliver value, foster innovation, and remain adaptable in the face of rapid change.
-By addressing critical issues like technical debt, data quality, and user empowerment, IT leaders can unlock new opportunities and drive sustainable growth."
+'The APAC region continues to embrace rapid digital transformation, with IT application strategies playing a pivotal role in driving innovation and addressing the region's unique challenges,' says George Khreish, Managing Partner at Info-Tech Research Group, APAC.
+'Organisations in Australia and across APAC must prioritise scalable, user-centric applications to remain competitive and resilient in an ever-changing landscape.
+By focusing on democratising AI, optimising platform management, and ensuring broad data access, IT leaders can unlock new growth opportunities and deliver lasting value to their organisations.'

-The Applications Priorities 2025 report emphasizes that IT leaders must balance user empowerment with governance and scalability, enabling innovation while mitigating risks.
-With users increasingly demanding greater control over their tools and data, the report advises organizations to adopt democratized IT practices that empower employees while maintaining robust governance frameworks.
-Additionally, Info-Tech highlights in the report the need to modernize legacy systems, improve data quality, and embrace collaborative methodologies to enhance collaboration between IT and business stakeholders.
-Based on insights from Info-Tech's Future of IT 2025 surveys and in-depth interviews with industry experts, the firm's annual Application Priorities report provides actionable guidance to help organizations address these critical challenges.
+The Applications Priorities 2025 report emphasises that IT leaders must balance user empowerment with governance and scalability, enabling innovation while mitigating risks.
+With users increasingly demanding greater control over their tools and data, the report advises organisations to adopt democratised IT practices that empower employees while maintaining robust governance frameworks.
+Additionally, Info-Tech highlights in the report the need to modernise legacy systems, improve data quality, and embrace collaborative methodologies to enhance collaboration between IT and business stakeholders.
+Based on insights from Info-Tech's Future of IT 2025 surveys and in-depth interviews with industry experts, the firm's annual Application Priorities report provides actionable guidance to help organisations address these critical challenges.

+'Applications are no longer just tools—they're strategic enablers,' says Andrew Kum-Seun, Research Director at Info-Tech Research Group and lead author of the report.
+'Organisations must align their application strategies with business objectives to ensure they deliver value, foster innovation, and remain adaptable in the face of rapid change.
+By addressing critical issues like technical debt, data quality, and user empowerment, IT leaders can unlock new opportunities and drive sustainable growth.'

 Info-Tech's Report Insights: The Key Priorities for Applications Leaders in 2025